Thecoder1012/CPIR-MR/README.md

 The resulting prompt can be used with language models or AI systems capable of processing and analyzing medical text data.

+## 💻 Code Implementation

+Our project includes two main Python scripts that implement our novel approaches:

+### CPIR-MR Implementation (cpir-mr.py)

+This script implements the Chain Prompting for Improved Readability - Medical Reports (CPIR-MR) technique, our main contribution.
+Key features include:

+- Utilizes the Google Generative AI package with the "gemini-1.5-flash" model.
+- Processes original medical findings in batches to generate more detailed, human-readable reports.
+- Implements prompt chaining and Chain of Thought (CoT) enhancements for improved output.
+- Generates Simplified Medical Reports (SMRs) structured in 7-line summaries.

+### MTD Dataset Creation (MTD_dc.py)

+This script creates the Medical Text Dataset (MTD) used for training our multimodal text decoder.
+It incorporates Biomedical Condition Embedding (BCE) prompting.
+Key features include:

+- Uses BLIP (Bootstrapping Language-Image Pre-training) for image captioning.
+- Employs TorchXRayVision for X-ray image classification.
+- Combines BLIP embeddings and classification results to create comprehensive prompts.
+- Generates a CSV file with instructions, inputs, and outputs for training.

 ## 📊 Datasets

 Our project includes two important datasets in the `dataset` folder: